rsvim/rsvim/README.md

 ## Get Started

-Please checkout [Documentation](https://rsvim.github.io/) for more details!
+Please check out [Documentation](https://rsvim.github.io/) for more details!

 ## Contribution

 Contributions to RSVIM are always welcomed.
 A few guidelines that help quickly set up development environment can be found in [DEVELOPMENT.md](https://github.com/rsvim/rsvim/blob/main/DEVELOPMENT.md).

-Roadmap and high-level design can be found in [RFC](https://github.com/rsvim/rfc), please submit your ideas and designs there if they need fairly large efforts.
+Road map and high-level design can be found in [RFC](https://github.com/rsvim/rfc), please submit your ideas and designs there if they need fairly large efforts.

 ## Credits

-Source code and technical solutions are studied from following projects for implementing initial prototype of javascript runtime and [Minimum Common Web Platform API](https://min-common-api.proposal.wintertc.org/):
+Some source code and technology are studied from following projects for implementing initial prototype of javascript runtime and [Minimum Common Web Platform API](https://min-common-api.proposal.wintertc.org/):

 - **[dune](https://github.com/aalykiot/dune)**: A hobby runtime for JavaScript and TypeScript 🚀.
 - **[deno](https://github.com/denoland/deno)**: A modern runtime for JavaScript and TypeScript.